-Preparation for the Scholastic Aptitude Test (SAT) will be the focus of four weekly classes at the University of Maine Hutchinson Center beginning Sept.
-8.
+Preparation for the Scholastic Aptitude Test (SAT) will be the focus of six weekly classes at the University of Maine Hutchinson Center beginning March 1.

-The course, taught by Mary Smyth, will be held Sundays, 1 p.m.– 4 p.m.
-Prep Matters is designed for high school sophomores and juniors who plan to take the SAT in the fall of 2019.
+The course, taught by Mary Smyth, will be held Sundays, 1 p.m.– 3 p.m.
+Prep Matters is designed for high school sophomores and juniors who plan to take the SAT in the spring of 2020.

 The recently redesigned SAT now has two scores — verbal skills and math.
 According to the College Board, to be able to attain at least a C in a non-remedial college math class, a student must score 530 out of 800 on the math section of the SAT.
 However, only about 40 percent of high school students can do so.